rajendra627/k8s-bootcamp/bootcamp/day1/exercise4.md

 ## Objective ##

-In this exercise you are going to be deploy multiple replicas of a Pod, expose it as a service, then do rolling deployment and rollbacks.
+In this exercise you are going to use Deployments to deploy multiple replicas of a Pod, expose it as a service, then do rolling deployment and rollbacks.

 ### Create a Deployment and perform rolling updates and rollbacks ###